vekatze/neut/book/src/commands.md

 - `2-1-3`
 - `0-0-0-3`

+These names are interpreted using Neut's package-version scheme.
+Leading zeros are preserved, the first non-zero component is treated as the major version, and the remaining components are compared lexicographically as minor components.
+For example, `2-2` is compatible with `2-0` and `2-1`, while `1-0` and `0-1-0` belong to different version series.

 If you omit `NAME`, `neut archive` automatically selects the next version number by incrementing the newest existing archive.
 If no archive exists yet, it starts from `0-1-0`.

 When running `neut archive NAME`, this command searches the archive directory for all compatible older versions.
 For example, suppose the archive directory contains the following files: